tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 <hr/>

-26. Write a line of code that sets the fill style of canvas to green.
+26. Write a single line of code that sets the fill style of canvas to green.
 Assume the canvas drawing context object is in scope and named `ctx`

 <hr/>

-27. Write a line of code that sets the stroke style of canvas to red.
+27. Write a single line of code that sets the stroke style of canvas to red.
 Assume the canvas drawing context object is in scope and named `ctx`

 <hr/>

-28. Write a line of code that draws a 200 wide, 200 high rectangle at (100,150) in canvas.
+28. Write code that *fills* a 200 wide, 200 high rectangle at (100,150) path in canvas - do NOT use the the `ctx.fillRect()` convenience method.
 Assume the canvas drawing context object is in scope and named `ctx`

 <hr/>

-29. Write a line of code that draws a circle in canvas at (100,150) that has a radius of 50.
-Assume the canvas drawing context object is in scope named `ctx`
+29. Write a line of code that *strokes* a circle path in canvas at (100,150) that has a radius of 50.
+Assume the canvas drawing context object is in scope and named `ctx`

 <hr/>